 The European Data Portal harvests the metadata of public data made available across Europe.
 The data catalogues of origin may contain datasets with errors.
 The Portal will assess these errors and communicate them back to the owners of the catalogues.
 This will contribute to improving the quality of the metadata and data available throughout Europe.

-This Portal is developed by the European Commission with the support of a consortium led by Capgemini, including INTRASOFT International, Fraunhofer Fokus, con terra, Sogeti, the Open Data Institute, Time.Lex and the University of Southampton.
+This Portal is developed by the European Commission with the support of a consortium led by Capgemini Invent, including INTRASOFT International, Fraunhofer Fokus, con terra, Sogeti, the University of Southampton, Time.Lex, 52 North and the Lisbon Council.

 For specific queries please click the following link.